Flavio8699/Project/README.md

    ```

 **Notes:**
-- Step 4 starts the CI-server as well as the development, staging and production environments.
+- Step 4 starts the CI Server as well as the development, staging and production environments.
 - After following the steps above and completing step 4, the Deployment Pipeline and all its related components are up and running.
 - A detailed explanation for each environment can be found in the following sections.
 - Steps 1-3 are still required even if you want to start all the VMs manually (i.e. you skip step 4 and follow the guidelines in the following sections).